 - Implants and Tissue Expanders – When appropriate, an inflatable implant may be inserted behind the pectoral muscle.
 This temporary implant can then be expanded gradually to stretch out the skin and surrounding tissues so a new breast can be formed.
 Once the expander has reached the appropriate size, it is then removed and replaced with a long-term silicone implant filled with saline or soft silicone.

 - Your Own Tissues and Skin – If enough skin and tissue can be salvaged, our experienced surgeons may be able to completely reconstruct your breast using your own skin and tissue.
-In most cases, this skin and tissue may be removed from the abdomen.
+In most cases, this skin and tissue may be harvested from the abdomen.
 This can be done microsurgically called the DIEP flap which drastically limits the damage to your abdominal wall.

 - Your Own Tissue Plus Implants – For patients who don’t have enough fat and skin to move from other areas, a combination of your own tissue and implants can be used.

 After going through breast reconstruction in Houston, Dr. Schusterman reconstructs the nipple.
 Once this area has healed, you will return for pigmentation of the nipple and areola area, which is done through a tattooing process.
 Colors are matched as closely to the other breast as possible.

 The Breast Reconstruction Procedure

 Regardless of which method is used to reconstruct your breasts, the overall process is relatively similar.
 For most patients, general anesthesia is used.
 The entire procedure can take anywhere from one to six hours, depending on the extent of the reconstruction and whether it can use implants or your own natural tissues.

-Implant reconstructions often require tissue expanders, which requires a second surgery to remove the expanders and place the long-term implants in their place.
+Implant reconstructions often require the use of tissue expanders, which requires a second surgery to remove the expanders and place the long-term implants in their place.
 On the other hand, natural tissue reconstructions can typically be completed in just one procedure.
-Because it removes fat and tissue from other areas of the body, this option also comes with the added benefit of a tummy tuck or other reduction procedure.